nicolasserrano/digital/EE.md

-name: "project-presentation"
+name: "project presentation"
-author: "Your Name"
+author: "MENTOR Group"

-# Slide 1: Title
-## AI in Education
-### Objectives
+## Study of the use of Artificial Intelligence to reduce the carbon footprint of transportation in the education sector

 ---

-# Slide 2: Goals
-## Objectives
+#  Objectives

-- Study AI
+- Study AI to optimize learning
-- Adapt chatbot
+- Prototype of chatbot
-- Develop materials
+- Materials develop methologies
 - Evaluate usability
-- Create guides
+- Create  godo practices guides
-- Open source
+- Prototype in Open source

 ---

-# Slide 3: Background
-## Previous Work
+#  Previous Work

 - Learning tools
+- Projects in learning materiales
-- AI materials
+- AI prototypes
 - Open source

 ---

-# Slide 4: Methodology & Results
+#  Methodology
-## Methodology & Results

 - Literature review
 - Surveys & interviews
-- Adaptation
+- Adaptation of prototype and methodologies
-- Analysis
+- Analysis of impact of use AI

+---

+#  Results

-- Study results
+- Study how AI can be used in learning
-- Open source
+- Open source of prototype and methodologies
-- Application to fields
+- Relation with other fields
 - AI observatory